schustischuster/evoGE/compAnalysis/README.md

 ### Gene expression divergence

-The following function will compare the gene expression divergence rates between Angiosperms (DevSeq data set) and Mammals (Brawand data set).
+The following function will run a comparison between the gene expression divergence rates from angiosperm (DevSeq data set) and mammalian organs (Brawand data set).
 Both metric pearson distance and an expression distance under the stationary Ornstein-Uhlenbeck (OU) model with variable optimal expression level [(Yang et al., 2019)](https://pubmed.ncbi.nlm.nih.gov/31609424/) will be estimated.

 To format the ortholog gene expression tables for correct parsing in treeExp2, first execute the following command.
 The results will be stored in ./compAnalysis/output/data.